 Negotiating with a potential buyer is not easy.
 The main focus is to seal the deal – nice and simple.
 Let’s evaluate the scenarios you would be likely facing when you get an offer.

-C. The buyer makes an offer that is somewhere between your minimum and desired price.
-Like with the previous scenario, don’t counter and shy away your buyer, but instead accept the offer in a timely manner.
+- The buyer makes an offer that is somewhere between your minimum and desired price.
+As with the previous scenario, don’t counter and shy away your buyer, but instead accept the offer in a timely manner.
 You are already getting a great deal.

 You might not get that many interested buyers when selling premium domains so the trick is to accept any decent offer.